September 1 (Tuesday)

 September 4 (Friday)

-Morning meditation and guided yoga (as lodging may allow).
-Gentle strolls recommended on this day to help acclimate yourselves to the higher elevations of the mountains.
+Morning rest on this day to help acclimate yourselves to the higher elevations of the mountains.
 Visitation to Leh monasteries, including the awe-inspiring 12-story, hilltop Thiksey Monastery, revered as the highest order monastery in Ladakh.
-Here the devotional energies are palpable.
+Here, the devotional energies are palpable.
 At dawn the monks' trumpets call in devotees for prayers in the main halls where drums and chants lead everyone into a trance-like state.
-After this we will pay visits to the Sheyn palace and Hemis monasteries, where deep serenity is said to be felt in every corner.
-Our final stop for the day will be the spectacular Shanti Stupa (known as "Peace Pagoda"), one of the magnificent Buddhist monuments built by Japanese monks to promote world peace.
+Next we will visit the spectacular Shanti Stupa (known as "Peace Pagoda"), one of the magnificent Buddhist monuments built by Japanese monks to promote world peace.
 The Shanti Stupa holds the relics of the Buddha at its base, enshrined by the 14th Dalai Lama himself, and its hilltop position provides a sweeping view of the Leh town and surrounding mountain peaks.
 Dinner and overnight in Leh.

 September 5 (Saturday)